spritefullake/elem-mint/README.md

 # elem-mint
-Elem-mint is a simple and easy javascript micro library for manipulating DOM elements.
+##Elem-mint is an easy to use javascript micro library for DOM elements.
 ===
 ###Basics
 The main function used in Elem-mint is the $E() function.